Klok100/Automatic-Guitar-Tuner/Ethan-Lab-Notebook.md

 ## 3/4
 Started mocking up part that connects motors to tuning peg
 - ![mini](https://github.com/user-attachments/assets/3921e01f-b5db-4d86-a799-34e9f767ea4b)
+Nathan started taking the sensor data that I measured and testing the tuning algorithm on it
 ## TA meeting 3/6
-getting the PCB - make account on PCBway and upload the gerber - wait for PCBWAY to approve it and send screenshot of approval to our TA.
-Also send TA the schematic with the gerber if we're ahead of time and he can double check it.
+getting the PCB
+- make account on PCBway and upload the gerber
+- wait for PCBWAY to approve it and send screenshot of approval to our TA
+- Also send TA the schematic with the gerber if we're ahead of time and he can double check it.

 professor meeting - breadboard demo doesn't have to be complete functonality but at least one subsystem has to be ready